kennethd/kennethd.github.io/_posts/2019-04-16-crandallgenealogy-com.markdown

 Work continues on the index as time permits.
 The first 6 generations have been completed.
 Generation 7-11 have many added, but are not yet complete.

-NOTE: Please remember while "Elder John Crandall of Rhode Island and his Descendants" is a great starting place for Crandall researchers, there are many errors contained within this work.
+NOTE: Please remember while *Elder John Crandall of Rhode Island and his Descendants* is a great starting place for Crandall researchers, there are many errors contained within this work.
 These errors are, but not limited to spelling, typo, omissions and lineage errors.
 Please remember to verify all information with other sources.

 This information on this site is compiled from those earlier works as well as additional research using sources such as biographies, burial records, census